The Divine Charter of Human Rights

 The Right to Preserve Cultural Autonomy

 Culture is an essential ingredient of human existence.
-The cultural freedom is a matter of self-respect, and Islam protects it
+Cultural freedom is a matter of self-respect, and Islam protects it.

 "Say: "Who forbids the beauty which God brings forth for His creation. and the good things from among the means of sustenance?"
 Say: "They are [lawful] in the life of this world unto all who have attained to faith - to be theirs alone on Resurrection Day."
 Thus clearly do We spell out these messages unto people of [innate] knowledge!."
 (7:32)

 Everyone's belief system deserves respect and tolerance.
 Believers in God do not humiliate or ridicule others.